PPP Loan Forgiveness applications are winding down. Employee Retention Credit has expired as of September 30, 2021;

 The standard mileage rate increases to $.585 per mile for 2022 ($.56 in 2021).

 Individual Provisions Available for 2021 and Future Years

 Deduction for expenses of elementary and secondary school teachers - $250 ($300 for 2022)

 Above-the-line deduction for charitable contributions (even if you claim the standard deduction) - $600 for married couples; $300 for single people

 Deduction for state and local taxes limited to $10,000 deduction in 2021 and thereafter

 Tax-free distributions from individual retirement plan for charitable purposes

-We advise you to visit us soon to determine your 2017 tax liability and potentially prepay it before it becomes a penalty issue in April.
-For 2018, the Tax Cuts and Jobs Act introduces new rate brackets, increased standard deduction, reduced deductions for personal mortage interest and state and local taxes, and decreased corporate income tax rates.
-Miscellaneous itemized deductions (such as deductions for unreimbursed employee business expenses and investment advisory fees) are nondeductible starting in 2018.
+We advise you to visit us soon to determine your 2021 tax liability and potentially prepay it before it becomes a penalty issue in April.
+For 2021, the Tax Cuts and Jobs Act of last year continues the new rate brackets, increased standard deduction, reduced deductions for personal mortage interest and state and local taxes, and decreased corporate income tax rates.
+Miscellaneous itemized deductions (such as deductions for unreimbursed employee business expenses and investment advisory fees) continue to be nondeductible in 2021.

 If you have any questions about any of these provisions, please contact us!